How to Install Sound Deadener in a Car

 Peel the wax paper liner from the back of the mat, and adhere the tacky butyl side to the sheet metal.
 Slowly work the Damplifier onto the panel with a hand roller to ensure it bonds.

 If you want to learn more about other soundproofing materials you can use in combination with Damplifier, take a look at our Installation Guide.
 You can also give us a call and we'll be happy to help out.

 Max Out Your Results WITH Sound Blocking Material

 Have you ever closed the door to a luxury vehicle and felt the world go silent around you?
 That’s why we recommend our customers combine Luxury Liner Pro automotive noise barrier with their sound deadening material.
 Using the two products together will create an airborne noise barrier on top of the sound deadener damping the car's structural noise.
 The Result: Luxury Car Silence

 No problem.
 Damplifier and Damplifier Pro will handle up to 450 degrees Fahrenheit, which is a 50% higher temperature rating than many of our competitors’ products, and plenty high to go on the inside of your firewall.

 While the thick foil, butyl rubber combo in Damplifier serves as a radiant barrier and reduces thermal transfer, sometimes you need additional heat insulation.
-If you need even more thermal protection, check out Mega Block, our best automotive heat shield.
+If you need even more thermal protection (or just want to replace your hoodliner), check out Mega Block, our best automotive heat shield.